agentdatashuttle/ads-bridge/README.md

 ## Quick Start

+> **Note**: ADS Bridge needs to be hosted by the system which hosts the ADS Publisher - which will then be connected to, by other ADS Subscribers

 - **Download the release zip**
    Get the `.zip` file from [Releases](https://github.com/agentdatashuttle/ads-bridge/releases) — it contains the pre-configured `/deploy` folder.

+- Make modifications to the ADS Bridge environment variables in the downloaded `docker-compose.yaml` file, if required, before bringing up the ADS Bridge

+  > Refer [Configuration](#configuration) for available environment variables

 - **Start the service with Docker Compose**